M66B/FairEmail/FAQ.md

 *Fast forward to (1.2226+)*

-Show (fast) *Forward to* in the answer menu, with adresses recently used for forwarding messages.
+Show (fast) *Forward to* in the answer menu, with addresses recently used for forwarding messages (if any).
+You can show the answer menu by tapping on the answer button at the bottom right of an opened/expanded message.

 <br />